koengr/QCforBusiness/_essentials/background.md

 there, but the fundamental point is that the information that they process is purely classical.
-Whereas classical computers work with ‘bits’, quantum technology will need a different type of information carrier that that itself can be controlled at a quantum-mechanical level.
+Whereas classical computers work with ‘bits’, quantum technology will need a different type of information carrier that itself can be controlled at a quantum-mechanical level.
 We’ll call these objects ‘quantum bits’, or shortly ‘qubits’.

-Generally, under the nomer of quantum technology, we distinguish four
+Within the field of quantum technology, we distinguish four categories:
-categories:

 - **Quantum computers** are devices that use quantum physics to perform automatic calculations to solve a problem.
 Computing is considered the